molpopgen/fwdpp/doc/md/policies.md

 \subsection TutUpdateRemove Updating and removal policies

 During the course of a simulation, new mutation and gamete types come and go.
 New types must be entered in to their approproate containers.
 The relevant policies are basically searches followed by either a member variable update or an insertion.
 For example, consider our mutation model policy in section \ref{infsites}.
 The mutation returned from that function is not currently found in our mutation list (because it has a unique position).
 Therefore, the relevant policy is just to insert the new mutation at the end of the doubly-linked list of mutations.
 Likewise, a gamete with a new mutation from that model cannot be identical to any currently-segregating gamete.
-Therefore, a good policy is just to insert it at the end of the doubly-linked list of gametes (or push it back to the vector of gametes in a gamete-based simulation).
+Therefore, a good policy is just to insert it at the end of the doubly-linked list of gametes.
 However, a recombination event could make either a new gamete or a pre-existing gamete.
 Thus, a policy to insert a recombinant gamete should do the following:

 1. Figure out of the gamete is new or not.